clickworkorange/AVR-PWM-RTU/README.md

 * Make slave address & comms parameters settable through Modbus registers
 * Incorporate a reset button to return the EEPROM to factory defaults
 * Make PWM phase and frequency (or scaler) settable through Modbus registers
-* Move relevant bits from C source to a header file
 * Simplify port configuration & port reset code

 ### Wetware at work